 The experiences that stand out—and not for the better—are the ones where we had to drive 20 minutes out of the way to a management company office to pick up the keys, not to mention deliver them at the end of the weekend.

 Moral of this story: Make it as easy as possible for all parties involved (both yourself and your guests).

 Leave clear instructions of what is expected of your visitors

-We rented an Airbnb cabin in the Smokies last fall, and I was shocked to find the cupboards were so bare, they didn’t even have salt, pepper or olive oil.
+We rented an Airbnb cabin in the Smokies and were shocked to find the cupboards were bare; the hosts didn’t even supply salt, pepper or olive oil.
 I’m not saying leave a picnic lunch for your paying guests, but at least provide them with some basic amenities so they don’t have to stock up on so many cooking necessities just to make a quick meal or two.
-Supplying them with coffee, sugar and creamer, as well as a few bottles of water, is also a must.

 Be accessible during the visit

 You never know when something might go wrong like a blown fuse, a clogged drain, a power outage.
 Exchange cell numbers with your guest in advance so they can get a hold of you in an emergency—and be sure you answer those unknown call during the duration of their stay, too.
 It’s increasingly harder with robocallers and spammers being the bulk of most of our incoming calls, so I always ask our guests to text before they call so I know to expect them.

 Your guests are the ones traveling and very well might forget to write up what an awesome stay they had at your place once they return to their own home.
 So much of the trust-based system Airbnb cultivates relies on reviews and user feedback, so wait until a day or two after they’ve checked out, write up a fair and honest review, then submit it.
 They won’t be able to see what you wrote until they’ve submitted a review of their own, which will further prompt them to review your place.